Types of Financial Aid at Germanna

 certify that they will use financial aid only for educational purposes.

-Germanna Work-study Program (GWS): The Germanna Work-study Program is a grant program that provides part-time employment opportunities to students who do not qualify for need based work study.
+Germanna Work-study Program (GWS): The Germanna Work-study Program is a grant program that provides part-time employment opportunities to students who do not qualify for need-based work-study.
 Students must meet the same academic standards as Federal work-study students and have unmet cost of attendance.
 The amount earned cannot exceed the total GWS award.
 When assigning work hours, consideration will be given to the student’s award amount, class schedule, and academic progress.

 Germanna Guarantee Grant: The Germanna Guarantee Program is designed to help students "Fill in The Gap" between Federal and State Aid awarded and the cost of attending Germanna.
 Click here for more details on this program.